pi0neerpat/indexer-docker-compose/performance/readme.md

 <h1 align="center">Performance Testing</h1>

-This is a dump to determine performace at specific hardware sizes.
+Eventually this is where I'll discuss performance enhanecements.
+For now it is just notes from my own testing at specific hardware sizes.

+---

+# Methods

 ```bash
 npm install -g typescript ts-node